4.1 Overview of Healthcare Law and Ethics

 Figure 4.4.
 Doctors must be careful they are following the law regarding kick backs. / Photo Credit: Gustavo Fring, Pexels License

-The physician self-referral law (Stark Law) was passed to prevent providers from profiting off of self-referrals.
+The Physician Self-Referral Law, commonly known as the Stark Law, was passed to prevent physicians from profiting off of self-referrals.
 Under this law, physicians may not refer patients to an organization with which the physician has a financial interest.
-An example would be a physician referring a patient to a physical therapy clinic that the physician owns.
-There are many organizations that are physician-owned.
-In order to be in compliance with Stark Law, physicians must advise patients that there are other alternatives for their referrals.
-Penalties for violation of Stark Law include fines of up to $15,000 per referral, and three times the amount of improper payment.
+For example, a physician cannot refer a patient to a physical therapy clinic that the physician owns.
+Many healthcare organizations are physician-owned, but to comply with the Stark Law, physicians must advise patients that there are alternatives to their referrals.
+Penalties for violating the Stark Law include fines of up to $15,000 per referral, as well as three times the amount of any improper payment made as a result of the referral.

 Patient Safety and Quality Improvement Act (PSQIA)

-The Patient Safety and Quality Improvement Act (PSQIA) was passed by Congress in 2005.
-This Act protects healthcare employees from retaliation when the employee reports unsafe conditions in their place of work.
+The Patient Safety and Quality Improvement Act (PSQIA) was passed by Congress in 2005 to protect healthcare employees from retaliation when reporting unsafe conditions in their workplace.
 This law encourages individuals to report errors while maintaining patient confidentiality.
-This Act is also referred to as Whistleblower Statutes.
+The PSQIA is also commonly referred to as a “whistleblower statute.”

 Fraud and Abuse Laws